Dieting teaches us to love our bodies, right? I mean this is what we are sold in our society!

 I truly believed that my poor relationships were my fault because I was fat.
 I believed that I would never truly be successful in my nutrition business if I was fat.
 I believed that I was not worthy of the life I dreamt of all because of the size of my body.

-(I blame those reality weight loss TV shows for that mentality.
+(I blame those reality weight loss TV shows for that mentality and my body image issues.
 Remember how everything in their life changed post weight loss?!
 I bought into that ideal, fully!)

 What happened if I saw the number I wanted to on that scale in the morning?
 Then I would have a good day.
 I would be happy.
 There would be an extra skip in my step.
 I would give myself permission to eat and maybe even permission to not push myself to nausea while working out.
 I would dream big and loud, because I could have everything I dreamt of in life if I was skinny.